 After the event officials announced that Wickens sustained injuries to his lower extremities, right arm and spine following the accident.
 IndyCar said the Canadian sustained a pulmonary contusion and will undergo an MRI and probable surgery.

-Fellow racer Graham Rahal tweeted during the delay “We can only hope one thing, that Robbie, Hinch and everyone involved is OK,”.
+Fellow racer Graham Rahal tweeted during the delay “We can only hope one thing, that Robbie, Hinch and everyone involved is OK, it is not a usual car accident when you just check out the respective weblink and let your lawyer handle everything”.
 “These are the dangers we face, but we always hate to see it.
 The start can be debated for years, but doesn’t matter right now, focus on the well-being of our friends and competitors.”

 See the full IndyCar crash below: